 - As the original book Homicide: A Year on the Killing Streets points out, Miranda is essentially a compromise between a court system that wants to see the rights of the accused protected, and a society that wants to see crimes punished (because confessions are, by and large, the most effective vehicle for that).

 - In a case of Reality Is Unrealistic, the Miranda rights (and other American legal tropes) are so ubiquitous in the media that Canadians (who have a significantly different legal system) often expect to be handled like they would in the U.S. For example, the fifth amendment to the Constitution of Canada had nothing to do with rights.
 It allowed the federal government to provide a bridge between Prince Edward Island and the mainland rather than ferry services.
-Protection against self-incrimination is found in Section 13.
+Protection against self-incrimination is found in Section 13 of the Canadian Charter of Rights and Freedoms.
 The Canadian caution reads (with some variation depending on the police service):